Skip to content

 How do 2nd phone number apps work?

 Many second phone number apps let you call and text using any solid internet connection, including WiFi.
-However, some providers use your cell phone minutes or data, meaning you’d still need a cell phone plan to make voice calls.
+However, some providers use your mobile phone minutes or data, meaning you’d still need a cell phone plan to make voice calls.

 Is a second phone number application safe?

-The best second phone number apps encrypt your data and have other security protocols in place to protect it.
+The best second phone number apps encrypt your data and have other security protocols to protect it.
 For example, OpenPhone is SOC2 compliant.
-Just like you would with your primary phone line, though, it’s best to take additional precautions (including using strong passwords and virtual private networks) to keep your information secure.
+Just like you would with your primary phone line, it’s best to take additional precautions (including using strong passwords and virtual private networks) to keep your information secure.

 How can I get a 2nd number for free?